CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-minirule.md

-# REST API: edit properties of a minirule
+# REST API: PUT minirule

 A minirule is to a miniview what a rule is to a view.
 A method to edit the properties of an existing minirule can be called by sending an HTTP PUT request to the following URL: